vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/IDE Configuration/Old Visual Studio Code.md

+---
+title: "Visual Studio Code configuration (obsolete)"
+description: "As of August 2023, Microsoft has released a new version of the Unity extension for VS Code."
+---
 <<Abbreviations/UPM.md>>
 # ![Visual Studio Code](/Images/vscode.svg) Old Visual Studio Code configuration

 :::error
-As of August 2023 Microsoft has released a new version of the Unity extension for VS Code.
+As of August 2023, Microsoft has released a new version of the Unity extension for VS Code.
 See [the new configuration steps](Visual%20Studio%20Code.md) if you aren't stuck on an old version of Unity.
 :::